varfish-org/mehari/docs/index.md

 Since Mehari is written in the Rust programming language, we host the documentation on `docs.rs` written as Rust online documentation.
 This has the advantage that the documentation is bundle with the program source code (and thus always up to date) and the latest documentation is always available at <https://docs.rs/mehari>.

-The drawback is that the formatting of this may not be as end-user friendly as it could be but you will manage.
+The drawback is that the formatting of this may not be as end-user friendly as it could be, but you will manage.